Clinical Nutrition System

 High leucine-content sunflower protein supports muscle protein synthesis during the hypocaloric state induced by GLP-1 therapy, addressing the critical challenge of lean mass loss — up to 39% of total weight lost — in GLP-1 users.

-Three-source system: Sunflower + Pea + Nextida GC™ Collagen Peptides (Rousselot) · Target: 26g/serving
+Four-source system: Sunflower + Pea + Nextida GC™ + collagen + free-form L-leucine · 29g/serving

 Prebiotic Fiber & GI Tolerance